MattBroach/DjangoRestMultipleModels/README.md

 # Version Notes

+* 1.2 -- Fixed a bug with the Browsable API when using Django Rest Framework >= 3.3

 * 1.1 -- Added `get_queryList()` function to support creation of dynamic queryLists

 * 1.0 -- initial release